ZID-Automat/Frontend-ZIDAutomat/README.md

-# ZIDAutomatFrontend
+C:\Users\marko\Documents\GitHub\Frontend-ZIDAutomat# ZIDAutomatFrontend

 This Repository ist split into four parts.
-The UserFrontend, AdminFrontend, APIAutomat and the automat-shared.
+The UserFrontend, AdminFrontend, APIAutomat and the npm install -g ng-openapi-genautomat-shared.
 The UserFrontend is the frontend for the users of the automat.
 The AdminFrontend is the frontend for the admins of the automat.
 The automat-shared library is a library that is used by both frontends.
 The reason for that is, if a component needs to be used in both project, it is placed in the shared project.
 After that, the component can be imported in both projects.

 The APIAutomat project is used to communicate with the backend.
 The the API Client is generated via the ng-openapi-gen package.
 Anything written in this project is overwritten when the API Client is regenerated. at